itstanner5216/AetherCore/AetherCore.Gateway/DEPLOYMENT.template.md

 - Increase grace period to 90 seconds
 - Check `/health` endpoint locally first
 - Verify uvicorn binds to 0.0.0.0, not 127.0.0.1

+### Render still deploying
+- Disable or lock the Render service, or remove its GitHub webhook, so only Koyeb redeploys on push
+- Remove any Render-specific GitHub Actions if they auto-trigger builds

 ---